 - I like to use a large ice cream scoop to add the batters.

 - If desired pipe the top with whipped cream.
-Combine heavy whipped cream and powdered sugar together, beat until stiff peaks form.
+Combine 1 additional cup of heavy whipping cream and ¼-1/3 cup powdered sugar together, beat until stiff peaks form.
 Want to get fancy?
 Check out my decorating tips and tutorials.

 Leftovers can be stored in the refrigerator for 5 to 7 days.
 Once it has cooled completely and set, you can wrap it tightly in saran wrap and freeze for up to 3 months.
 Thaw in the fridge before serving.